sassoftware/sas-viya-sdk-js/documentation/docs/api/ExportDataOptions.md

 ---
-id: ExportReportOptions
+id: ExportDataOptions
-title: ExportReportOptions
+title: ExportDataOptions
 ---

-ExportReportOptions provides options for customizing the properties of an exported report.
+ExportDataOptions provides options for customizing the properties of exported report data.
 If no option is specified, then the default value is used.

 ## Options